The wrong question is "which EHR has the most features."

-I talk to solo and small clinic owners constantly and the pattern is predictable.
+I talk to solo and small clinic owners constantly and the pattern is the same every time.
 They Google "best EHR for solo practice."
 They get a comparison table with 47 feature rows.
 They pick the one with the most checkmarks.
-Six months later, they're using scheduling, charting, and billing — the same three things every practitioner uses — and paying for an enterprise feature shelf they've never opened.
+Six months later they're using scheduling, charting, and billing — the same three things every practitioner uses — and paying for an enterprise feature shelf they've never opened.
+A chiropractor in Guelph told me she was paying $143 a month across two platforms before she'd booked her twentieth patient.
+She wasn't using half the features she was paying for.

-A two-practitioner acupuncture clinic in Calgary is not the same business as a hospital outpatient department.
-Their workflows are different, their compliance requirements are different, their budget is different.
+A two-practitioner acupuncture clinic in Calgary is not the same operation as a hospital outpatient department.
+Their workflows are different.
+Their compliance requirements are different.
+Their budget is different.
 A solo massage therapist running four evening appointments out of a rented room in Brampton has zero use for multi-location staff scheduling, credential verification modules, or departmental reporting dashboards.
 Zero.
+But those features exist in the platform she's paying for, and they're the reason her charting screen is three menus deep.

 What should solo practitioners look for in EHR software?